openwdl/wdl/versions/development/SPEC.md

 ```

 The runtime section defines a set of key/value pairs which represent the minimum requirements needed to run a task or, which define the conditions under which a task should be interpreted as a failure or success.
 All keys within the runtime section are well defined, and must be honored by the execution engine.
-This also means that arbitrary key/value pairs within the runtime section are not defined within the spec, would not be considered legal, and should be rejected by an engine.
-Arbitrary Key/value pairs instead should be added to the `hints` section.
+This also means that arbitrary key/value pairs within the runtime section are not allowed, and should be rejected by an engine.
+Arbitrary Key/value pairs should be added to the `hints` section instead.

 During execution of a task, resource requirements within the runtime section must be enforced by the engine.
-If the engine is not able to provision the requested resource, then the task should immediately fail prior to the start of execution.
-In order to ensure adequate information is provided to execute a task, there are a number or required keys, which are defined below
+If the engine is not able to provision the requested resources, then the task should immediately fail prior to the start of execution.
+In order to ensure adequate information is provided to execute a task, there are a number or required keys, which are defined below.

 Values can be any expression which evaluate to a valid entry for that runtime property.
 Since values are expressions, they can also reference variables in the task: